 Great dog trainers are canine lovers possessing a natural affinity with all breeds great and small.
 They are masters of behavioural training and can make even the most obnoxious pup a sheer delight.
 Here is what we think makes a great dog trainer:

-- Qualified & Experienced.
-Your darling dog’s wellbeing is never something that should be left in the hands of amateurs.
-Therefore, when searching for the perfect trainer always prioritise qualifications and experience.
+- Qualified & experienced.
+Your dog’s wellbeing is never something that should be left in the hands of amateurs.
+When searching for the perfect trainer always prioritise qualifications and experience.
 While formal qualifications are not mandatory, they are most certainly advantageous.
-As such look for a certificate III in Dog Training and Behaviour or a certificate IV in Companion Animal Services.
+Look for a certificate III in Dog Training and Behaviour or a certificate IV in Companion Animal Services.
 Another good measure of your trainer is membership with peak industry body, the National Dog Trainers Federation.

 - Observant.
-Much like us humans, no two dogs are ever the same!
+Much like us humans, no two dogs are ever the same.
 Their temperament and overall nature differs by breed, age, and from one dog to another.
 As such, careful and considered observation is needed to assess each dog and their individual needs.
-Moreover, an observant dog trainer will effectively read your dogs cues and tailor techniques to ensure they yield the best response.
+An observant dog trainer will effectively read your dogs cues and tailor techniques to ensure they yield the best response.
 Dog training is by no means a one size fits all approach, so seek a trainer that uses observation to their advantage.

 - Compassionate.
 Certainly, all great dog trainers possess compassion in spades.
 This intuitive empathy ensures that a dog’s needs are always first and foremost in the mind of their trainer.
 Working at a lightspeed pace or pushing a dog too hard can have disastrous results.
 Equally, many dogs may come with predisposed anxiety or fear which needs to be treated carefully.
 A sensitive approach to communication and training all help to achieve the right outcomes.